euphi967/euphi967/README.md

 - 👋 Hi, I’m @euphi967
 - 👀 I’m interested in cloud development and symphonic wind band music
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning C#, ASP.NET, adding endpoints to a server api
 - 💞️ I’m looking to collaborate on challenging projects
 - 📫 Feel free to reach me on GitHub